Backblaze/b2-sdk-java/README.md

 FAQ
 ===

+  * How do I get the accountId?

+    You can use B2StorageClient.getAccountId() to get the accountId.

+    In previous versions of the SDK you were able to get the accountId from B2AuthorizeAccountRequest.getAccountId() and B2Credentials.getAccountId().
+    Now that the SDK supports B2 Application Keys, those structures no longer always have access to the accountId.
+The accountId is always available in the response to b2_authorize_account.

   * Can I add metadata to the files I upload?
 How?

     You can add some immutable name-value pairs to each file at the time you upload it.